 Make your own eggshell powder (ESP) and bone meal powder

-I use ESP and bone meal powder for my cat Pigpen who is allergic to chicken, duck, turkey, and game hen but thankfully not to their shells or their membranes.
-Over the 13+ years I have been running my list/forum, I have met far too many cats who are allergic to poultry.
+I used ESP and bone meal powder for my cat Pigpen who was allergic to chicken, duck, turkey, and game hen but thankfully not to their shells or their membranes.
+Over the 16+ years I have been running my list/forum, I have met far too many cats who are allergic to poultry.
 If your cat is allergic to poultry and won't accept whole prey, using ESP (substitute emu, quail, or ostrich for chicken eggshells) or bone meal powder still beats commercial food.

 Eggshell powder (ESP)

-Use eggshells without any coating i.e. as natural as possible.
+Use eggshells without any coating (such as shellac) i.e. as natural as possible.
 I use local egg farms where the hens are free-range and pasture-fed.
-The egg yolks which I add to the cats' raw mix, are a beautiful bright orange color unlike the anemic yellow one sees in grocery store egg yolks.
+The egg yolks which I add to the cats' raw mix, are a beautiful bright orange color unlike the anemic yellow color one sees in grocery store egg yolks.